Marcin Tybura: Ultimate Fighting Championship

 Tybura signed with the UFC in January 2016.

 Tybura made his promotional debut April 10, 2016, against Timothy Johnson at UFC Fight Night 86.
 He lost the fight via unanimous decision.

 Tybura next faced Viktor Pešta on August 6, 2016, at UFC Fight Night 92.
 He won the fight via KO (head kick), earning a Performance of the Night bonus in the process.

 Tybura next fought at UFC 209 on March 4, 2017.
 He faced Luis Henrique and won the fight via TKO in the third round.

 Tybura faced Andrei Arlovski on June 17, 2017, at UFC Fight Night 111.
 He won the fight by unanimous decision (29–28, 28–27, and 29–27).

-Tybura was supposed to face Mark Hunt on November 19, 2017, at UFC Fight Night: Hunt vs. Tybura.
+Tybura was supposed to face Mark Hunt on November 19, 2017, at UFC Fight Night 121.
 On October 11, 2017, Hunt was pulled from the fight by UFC officials citing "medical concerns" on recent Hunt's first person interview statement, and Hunt was replaced by Fabrício Werdum.
 He lost the fight via unanimous decision.

 Tybura faced Derrick Lewis on February 18, 2018, at UFC Fight Night 126.
 He lost the fight via technical knockout.

 Tybura faced Stefan Struve on July 22, 2018, at UFC Fight Night 134.
 He won the fight via unanimous decision.

 Tybura faced Shamil Abdurakhimov on April 20, 2019, at UFC Fight Night 149.
 He lost the fight via TKO in the second round.

 Tybura faced Augusto Sakai on September 14, 2019, at UFC Fight Night 158.
 He lost the fight via knockout in the first round.

 Tybura faced Serghei Spivac on February 29, 2020, at UFC Fight Night 169.
 He won the fight via unanimous decision.

 Tybura was expected to face Alexander Romanov on July 11, 2020, at UFC 251.
 However, Romanov was pulled from the event due to contracting the COVID-19 virus and was replaced by promotional newcomer Maxim Grishin.
 Tybura won the fight via unanimous decision.

 Tybura faced Ben Rothwell on October 11, 2020 at UFC Fight Night 179.
 He won the fight via unanimous decision.

 Tybura faced Greg Hardy on December 19, 2020, at UFC Fight Night 183.
 He won the fight in the second round via a technical knockout.
 This win earned him the Performance of the Night award.

 Tybura was scheduled to face Blagoy Ivanov on March 27, 2021, at UFC 260.
 However, Ivanov was pulled from the bout due to injury.
 Tybura was then scheduled to face Walt Harris on June 5, 2021, at UFC Fight Night: Rozenstruik vs. Sakai.
 After surviving an early onslaught from Harris, Tybura took Harris down and finished him with ground and pound.
 This win earned him the Performance of the Night award.